TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _maintenance-mode:
     -   *Maintenance Mode*

-        Maintenance Mode in TYPO3 is used to take the website offline temporarily for updates or maintenance.
-Only maintainers (administrators) are then able to access the backend and frontend.
+        Maintenance Mode in TYPO3 is used to temporarily take a website offline for updates or maintenance.
+Only maintainers
+        (administrators) can then access the backend and frontend.

     ..  _maintenance-tool:
     -   *Maintenance Tool*